StefanNikolovXR/HoloLens-2-ABB-Robot-Commissioner/README.md

 5. **Various ways to control the holographic digital twin** by applying torque, rotating the joints manually with hand gestures, using an axis rotation slider or by moving the robot by the tip of its tool with hand gestures using an IK solver.

+6. **Recording and replaying a robot's motion by using a slider**.
+This lets the user iterate over a robot's path slowly and pause where necessary.
+Upon releasing the slider handle, the robot's motion will resume from the moment to which the recorded path was rewinded.

+7. **Using a digital assistant** for the purposes of learning how to work with the app, creating comments for other users to see and giving voice commands via LUIS, an Azure Cloud service for natural language parsing.

 # How to Install

 1. Clone the repository or download and unzip it.